vtnsi/resonaate/docs/source/reference/config_format.md

-    "decision": DecisionConfig,     # Req: algorithm used to optimize the reward matrix "target_file": str,             # Req: relative path to JSON file defining target agents "sensor_file": str,             # Req: relative path to JSON file defining sensor agents }
+    "decision": DecisionConfig,     # Req: algorithm used to optimize the reward matrix "target_file": str,             # Req: relative path to JSON file defining target agents "sensor_file": str,             # Req: relative path to JSON file defining sensor agents "min_revisit_time": float,      # Optional: Required time since last obs of a target before any sensor is allowed to revisit, in seconds.
+Defaults to 0.
+}
 ```